IHL Presents Facilities Request to House Ways and Means Committee

 Long Beach High Teams Take Top Honors in Regional Ocean Sciences Bowl

-teams of Long Beach High School students took top honors in the regional ocean sciences bowl at the University of Southern Mississippi Gulf Coast Research Laboratory (GCRL) Feb.
+Two teams of Long Beach High School students took top honors in the regional ocean sciences bowl at the University of Southern Mississippi Gulf Coast Research Laboratory (GCRL) Feb.
 9, placing first and fifth respectively.
 The J.L.
 Scott Marine Education Center, located at GCRL since Hurricane Katrina, hosted 16 teams of high school students from Alabama, Florida, Louisiana, and Mississippi.
 The central Gulf competition - the Hurricane Bowl - is a rapid-fire question-and-answer competition focusing on ocean sciences.
 The regional competition is part of the National Ocean Sciences Bowl (NOSB), a program of the Consortium for Ocean Leadership headquartered in Washington, D.C.
+Learn more.

 Gaston Point Elementary Visits Southern Miss Gulf Coast for Well Bear Clinic